Skip to content

 Ghana

-Air pollution is the second biggest threat to health in Ghana and causes 28,000 deaths a year.
-Our work will catalyse the clean air movement and advocate for solutions to air pollution.
+Air pollution is the second biggest threat to health in Ghana and causes 28,000 premature deaths a year.
+Our work catalyses the clean air movement to advocate for solutions to improve air quality for all.

 Air pollution in Ghana

-28,000 Ghanaians die prematurely every year as a result of air pollution, according to the World Health Organization (2020).
+28,000 premature deaths are recorded every year as a result of air pollution in Ghana, according to the World Health Organization (2020).
+The annual average concentration of particulate matter (PM2.5) pollution in Ghana was 11 times higher than WHO 2021 recommended concentration levels in 2019.
 Air pollution is the second highest health risk factor for death and disability, after malnutrition.
 Young children and adults over 50 are most at risk of disease and premature death.

-Poor air quality in Ghana is mainly caused by cooking using wood and charcoal, road transport, slash-and-burn methods of farming, open waste burning, energy generation, accidental fires and industry.
-While deaths from household air pollution have decreased since 1997, deaths from outdoor air pollution have increased.
+Poor air quality in Ghana is mainly caused by open waste burning, cooking using wood and charcoal, road transport, slash-and-burn methods of farming, energy generation, accidental fires and industry.
+While deaths from household air pollution have decreased since 1997, deaths attributed to outdoor air pollution have increased.

-Ghana is rapidly urbanising, like much of Africa.
+Like much of Africa, Ghana is rapidly urbanising and has one of the world’s fastest growing economies.
+Accra is Africa’s fastest growing city and is expected to grow to 9.6 million people by 2050.
 There is an opportunity to support policymakers and businesses to implement policies and solutions to tackle the root causes of air pollution now.

 Tackling Ghana’s air pollution crisis